Ця сторінка також доступна українською.

 Another feature of the map is high-scale schematic plans of Lwów, Przemyśl, and Jarosław, to help drivers navigate through these large cities.
 Rail lines are included for those needing other ways to get around Poland, and customs crossings are shown at the border with Czechoslovakia.

 The 1939 road map number 47 is the image presented below in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1939 autoroute map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1939 autoroute map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.